computorcat/computorcat/README.md

 #### hello!!
 i am cvrsed / zero

-i am currently working on an yakui ghost for SSP

 i am not learning anything!

-i do however know python,c++,javascript,(and CSS and HTML if they count)
+i do however know python,c++,javascript,lua(and CSS and HTML if they count)

 my pronouns are he/they but i **prefer they/them**